robertah/drl-optimization/README.md

 ### Train agents
 `python src/main.py`

-Please, make sure that you have set the desired environment and optimization algorithm in [`config.yml`](config.yml), before running.
+Please, make sure that you have set the desired environment and optimization algorithm in [`config.yml`](config.yml), before start training.

+If you are using a machine without a display, please run the following instead:

+`xvfb-run -s "-screen 0 1400x900x24" python src/main.py`

 ### Results analysis
 The analysis of the different DRL optimization algorithms can be found in `notebooks/FILE`.